waseemuddin/learnwithshaikhwaseem/minikube/README.md

 ![Screenshot](/minikube/images/screenshot.png)

-All you need is Docker (or similarly compatible) container or a Virtual Machine environment, and Kubernetes is a single command away:
+All you need is a Docker (or similarly compatible) container or a Virtual Machine environment, and Kubernetes is a single command away:

 ``
 minikube start